orvedahl/finite-difference/Notes.md

 difficult task).
 Broadly speaking, tox will
  * Generate a series of virtual environments
  * Install dependencies for each environment
- * Run the setup commands
+ * Run the setup commands for the package
- * Return the results from each environment to the user This all takes place inside the `.tox` directory, so the repo does not become messy.
+ * Return the results from each environment to the user The storage all takes place inside the `.tox` directory, so the repo does not become too messy.

+To install it, use pip: `pip install tox tox-pyenv`.
+The extra plugin allows tox to recognize pyenv environments when searching for the proper Python version.

 ### Configuration
 The magic happens in a configuration file.
 Tox will look in three locations,